 We all have a Bundle Bed!

-My two sons sleep on Tot-2-Ten Bundle Beds, with bumper sides (available through our crowdfunding campaign).
+My two sons sleep on Toddler Bundle Beds, with bumper sides.
 They are the newest addition to the Bundle Family.
 It takes all the same premium features of our Classic Beds and rolls them into a more compact, lighter weight design with added child-focused details.
 The result is a kids’ travel bed that provides a familiar sleep space – their own bed away from home.

 Ben & I have a Classic Boosted Bundle Bed each, with a double sheet to connect them together.
 After years of deflating air beds, my own bedding getting damp outside of the tent, or sweaty sleeping bags, I'm loving having Bundle Beds!
 They are really easy to set up, they fit into the foot well of the car (handy to know for camping packing tetris!), they have a waterproof outer layer, so can be dumped outside when setting up the tent without worry, and are so comfy, with super cosy sheets & duvet.